theuntamed839/AtomDB/AtomDB/Docs/Overview.md

 - [ ] compaction, the sst file which close to each other based on the overlaps. here the idea is to find a sst which has a big range and then compact it with other sst which has small ranges together.
 - [ ] Providing ACID
 - [ ] OPTIMIZATION THINK: creating of tree of the spare keys to find the correct file.
-- [ ] OPTIMIZATION THINK: in a block we can store partial keys, for example maybe the first key defines the commons prefix and further keys has suffix.
+- [ ] OPTIMIZATION THINK: in a block we can store partial keys, for example maybe the smallest key defines the commons prefix and further keys has suffix.
 - [ ] can we make atomDB into sqlDB ?
 - [ ] Need to have a look on rocksDB and levelDB docs.
   - https://github.com/facebook/rocksdb